 Interlibrary Loan obtains materials currently unavailable in the law library.
 The Marvin and Virginia Schmid Law Library’s Interlibrary Loan Service is primarily intended for use by law faculty, staff and students.

-To request materials, this Interlibrary Loan request form must be filled out as completely as possible and emailed to email@example.com.
-If you have any questions concerning the form, please contact Kris Lauber, Interlibrary Loan Supervisor, at 402-472-8304.
+To request materials, fill out the Interlibrary Loan request form If you have any questions concerning the form, please contact Kris Lauber, Interlibrary Loan Supervisor, at 402-472-8304.

-Please allow plenty of time for your Interlibrary Loan materials to arrive.
+Allow plenty of time for your Interlibrary Loan materials to arrive.
 Photocopies can often be obtained within 10 working days, as can books borrowed from other libraries in Nebraska.
 Materials requested from out of state libraries may take two weeks or longer.
 Not all materials are available through Interlibrary Loan, and the law library cannot guarantee that all requests will be filled.
-Certain types of materials are rarely available through Interlibrary Loan: audio visual materials, computer files, loose-leaf volumes, very recent publications, genealogical materials, bound and unbound periodicals and rare or valuable materials.
+Certain types of materials are rarely available for loan: audio visual materials, computer files, loose-leaf volumes, very recent publications, genealogical materials, bound and unbound periodicals and rare or valuable materials.